 - Mitotane (Lysodren): A human drug used in chemotherapy to destroy the cancer that causes adrenal glands to excrete excessive cortisol.
 It’s an “off-label” drug that vets prescribe to animals depending on their conditions.

 Dogs suffering from adrenal-dependent Cushing’s are put on either trilostane or mitotane for 2 to 4 months to reduce the tumor.
-A veterinary surgeon then comes in to remove the remaining part.
 Treatment can continue where surgery is not an option to allow the dog to live a positive life before symptoms start deteriorating their quality of life.

 How long does a dog live with Cushing’s disease?

-With appropriate treatment and regular monitoring, dogs with Cushing’s disease can expect to live for up to 3 years.
-With a bit of luck and extra care, they can live longer.
+With appropriate treatment and regular monitoring, some dogs with Cushing’s disease can expect to live and manage well for many years.
+With a bit of luck and extra care, they can manage it.
 Treatment only helps your dog live comfortably and devoid of pain.
 It rarely cures the disease.

-Dogs under medication are usually inflammation-free, happy, and with great appetites.
+Dogs under medication are usually relatively symptom-free, happy, and with great appetites.
 As long as their owners can tolerate the excessive urination, they are normally great pets to have around.
 They also rarely “suffer” from the disease.

 Dogs with pituitary-based Cushing’s usually have an estimated life expectancy of 2 years.
 It’s important to know that an untreated dog can live as long as that which is under treatment.
-The only downside is that the former will experience more symptoms and have lesser moments of happiness compared to the latter.
 Whether to consider treatment or not is a conversation best had with a veterinarian.

 What dog breeds are prone to Cushing’s disease?